Cab (song): Background

 According to Train's lead singer and frontman Pat Monahan, "Cab" and "All I Ever Wanted" were the first two songs written for the album. inspired by the emotions he felt following his divorce to ex-wife Ginean Rapp in 2004:

 Monahan has likened "Cab" to being "the metaphoric song on the album". adding:

 In an interview with VH1's Aaron Cummins, then-bass guitarist Johnny Colt of the Black Crowes reflected on the recording process of the track:

 Reviews

 The song received mostly mixed reviews by critics.
 AllMusic gave it a positive review, saying that the piano part is "worthy of one of Billy Joel's finest songs", and that it used "painterly synth, strummed acoustic guitars, and a killer string arrangement".
 It also said that it was "a fine song, but it's not the best one" on the album.
 Rolling Stone mentions it among the highlights of the album, saying it is "a wintry and moving vehicular metaphor".

+Music video

+The music video for "Cab" was filmed in New York City, New York.
+It features the lead singer, Patrick Monahan, in several locations in the city.
+The video has more than 1,700,000 views on YouTube and was uploaded October 25, 2009.